 Seattle Washington, USA Travel Guide

-Seattle-Tacoma International Airport (SEA) lies approximately 14 miles (23 km) south of downtown Seattle.
+Seattle-Tacoma International Airport (SEA) lies approximately 14 miles (23 km) south of the central business district Seattle.
 It handles both domestic and international flights and ranks as the largest and most active airport in the Pacific Northwest.

 You discover direct flights to Seattle from numerous important global cities across North America, Europe, and Asia.